mohanr/mohanr.github.io/_posts/2017-01-10-JoyOfOcaml1.md

 Let us use the record types and UDF's to code a grid using the _zipper_ pattern which is a functional way of coding a grid.
 The code should serve as a foundation for a _game of life_ representation in the future.

+It should be  pointed out that none of these function mutate and data structure.
+So there is no side-effect.
+As you see it takes some effort to shed our memory of imperative mutable code.
+It is hard at the beginning but seems quite natural now.

 Some of the following functions are my OCaml port of existing Haskell code.
 Given that I am not an OCaml expert, this code is far more verbose than Haskell The code focuses on a _cell_ like this picture shows.
 There are areas above,below, to the left and to the right.
 We move over this grid.
 The focus is the green square.